Companion Plants for Melons

 Plants that deter these pests include:

-Other great plants to plant next to melons for nutrient sharing include:
+Other plants that make a great companion plant to plant next to melons for nutrient sharing include:

 What not to plant with melons in the vegetable garden